iriven/PhpDbal/README.md

 ```
 ##### - Advanced Usage:

-retrieve user login informations. here a user can login using his (username + password) or his (email + password)
+retrieve user login informations. here a user can login using a couple of (username + password) or (email + password)
 ```php
 $data = [
             'uid'=>null,